mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 This can be extremly useful if you want to hide your DNS traffic in very restrictive Environments.
 You can setup up such a forwarder on a custom port, such as 8853 instead of the usual 853 because in a restrictive environments that port may be blocked.

+Utilizing this plugin, you setup such a server once and then forget about it since the certificate will always be renewed automatically.

 ## How it works
 This plugin utilizes the [ACME](https://letsencrypt.org/how-it-works/) protocol to obtain certificates from a CA such as Let's Encrypt